SubRip: Markup

 Nested tags are allowed; some implementations prefer whole-line formatting only.

+Also unofficially, text coordinates can be specified at the end of the timestamp line as X1:… X2:… Y1:… Y2:….

 Compatibility

 The SubRip .srt file format is supported by most software video players.
 For Windows software video players that do not support subtitle playback directly, the VSFilter DirectX filter displays SubRip and other subtitle formats.